 Vaginal HT

 Menopause can affect your vulva, vagina, and urinary tract.
 Because estrogen helps support the health of the urinary tract, vulva, and vagina, the declining levels of hormones at menopause can cause unpleasant changes.
-Common symptoms are vulvar itching, vaginal burning, tightness, painful sex, and needing to pee more frequently.
+Common symptoms are vulvar itching, vaginal burning, tightness, painful sex, increases in UTIs and needing to pee more frequently.
 This is known as the genitourinary syndrome of menopause (GSM), although you may also see it referred to as vaginal atrophy or atrophic vaginitis.

 These symptoms can be treated effectively with vaginal HT – estrogens which are applied directly to the affected area.